 - Other Nevada courts

 - Federal court

 1.1.
 Clark County District and Justice Courts’ record seal procedures

 Clark County encompasses the Eighth Judicial District Court and the Justice Courts of Las Vegas, Henderson, North Las Vegas, Laughlin, Mesquite, Goodsprings, Searchlight, Bunkerville, Moapa, and Moapa Valley.
-Each court follows a nearly-identical record seal process:
+Each court follows a nearly-identical 5-step record seal process:

 Obtain a current, verified copy of the petitioner’s criminal history, called a SCOPE.
 Contact Las Vegas Metropolitan Police Department at (702) 828-3475 for current instructions to obtain a SCOPE and fee information.